angular/angular-seed/README.md

 This will call `npm update` and `npm run copy-libs`, which in turn will find and install the latest versions that match the version ranges specified in the `package.json` file.

+If you want to update a dependency to a version newer than what the specificed range would permit, you can change the version range in `package.json` and then run `npm run update-deps` as usual.

 ## Loading AngularJS Asynchronously